A selection of Julian Sturdy's votes

 We have lots more plain English analysis of Julian Sturdy’s voting record on issues like health, welfare, taxation and more.
 Visit Julian Sturdy’s full vote analysis page for more.

-Conservative MP for York Outer
+Former Conservative MP for York Outer

 Entered the House of Commons on 6 May 2010 — General election